 Only one thing saves Hardy, turning his character into a comic creation: the comeuppance.
 Everybody likes to see an insufferable overbearing twerp receive their comeuppance.
 It makes no difference if the twerp is male or female; I favour equality in this regard.
 Hardy’s character is redeemed solely because he is routinely kicked up the bum, or has his hat set on fire, or suffers the slamming of pies into his face.
 None of these things occur to Skyler White.
 She just cruises on, with no comeuppance.
 So watching her character is like spending many hours of Laurel & Hardy setting up all the reasons why you should dislike Hardy, but without any of the comic pay-off.
 That failing is especially noticeable in Breaking Bad because, at its best, it delivers dry humour that complements the heated drama.

-When one character seeks to dominate another character, I find it natural to side with the underdog.
+When one character seeks to dominate another character, I typically side with the underdog.
 This is natural, and common for audiences.
 From the very beginning, Walter White is established as an underdog.
 The creators did this knowingly, so the audience would side with him.
 They then proceeded to change the character, a small step at a time, to make him an oppressive, ruthless criminal kingpin.
 Hence the genius of the show, and why it works so well.
 The audience is encouraged to side with Walt, and then their loyalty to Walt is tested, blurring the line of when their sympathies should turn against the central character.

-Siding with the underdog is the same basic psychology that drives audiences to side with Stan Laurel, or Charlie Chaplin, or Rocky Balboa, or countless other screen heroes.
+Siding with the underdog is the same basic psychology that drives audiences to empathize with Stan Laurel, or Charlie Chaplin, or Rocky Balboa, or countless other screen heroes.
 Like many children, I felt the same desire to support the underdog even whilst watching cartoons.
 In Tom & Jerry, I found myself desperately wanting Tom to defeat the obnoxious and over-confident Jerry, although he never did.
 I wanted Wile E. Coyote to not just chase Roadrunner, but to catch the infuriating, beeping bird.
 It did not matter who was supposed to be the weaker of the pairings.
-By repetition, we all soon learned who was the loser, and was the winner, and it was natural to want the loser to win.
+By repetition, we all soon learned who was the loser, and who was the winner, and it is natural to sometimes want the loser to win.
 As a 6 year old child, I sided with the clever and amusing ‘bad’ characters, not because they were bad, and certainly not because of some twisted form of sexism.
 I empathized with them because they hatched clever plots, and they strove, and they were funnier and were more interesting than their unassailable opponents.
 There is no need to call on crass gender politics to analyse antipathy to Skyler White.
 Yes, the character is a woman, but more importantly, she is boring.
 She is unimaginative.
 She lacks charm.
 And she acts like she is accustomed to getting what she wants.
 Here is the phrase that Skyler White uses more than any other:

 “I need you to…”